 You can do all of this without reloading the page, so it is a much better experience than having to reload the page.

 Single-page applications are well suited for developing robust platforms with smaller amounts of data.
 In addition, a single-page application is perfect as a basis for future web and mobile application development.
-SPAs try to provide an exceptional user experience by trying to replicate a natural environment in the browser, no reloading of the page, and no additional waiting time.
+SPAs try to provide an exceptional user experience by trying to replicate a natural environment in the browser, with no reloading of the page, and no additional waiting time.
 This pattern is great for social media, SaaS platforms, and closed communities where search engine optimization is not a concern.